zsquareplusc/lttp-backup/README.rst

 - Files are checked by modification date and size.

 - Does not erase failed backup.
 It's your decision to delete these.
+They can easilily be identified by the name of the directory (directories ending with ``..._incomplete``).

 - File systems are not crossed.
 Use ``include`` directive in configuration file to manually include the path or an ``exclude`` directive to suppress